 Amaysim prepaid SIM card

-PRICE 15c per minute (standard calls)/12c standard SMS/5c per MB for data
+PRICE 12c per minute (standard calls)/12c standard SMS/5c per MB for data

 Using a prepaid SIM card in your existing mobile phone can be a simple way to avoid long-term phone contracts.
 However, this can be expensive over time as phone companies often charge high call rates.

 You can purchase a SIM card on the Amaysim website or from stores including 7-Eleven, Harvey Norman, Woolworths, Dick Smith, Coles Express, Franklins and Caltex service stations.
-Cards available include a version for a standard phone and a smaller “micro SIM” used in some new phones like the Apple iPhone 4.
+Cards available include a version for a standard phone and a smaller “micro SIM” used phones like the Apple iPhone 4S or Android smartphones.
 Ordering or registering the SIM online is fairly uncomplicated; you can also use the site to move your existing mobile number over to the Amaysim plan, make changes to your phone settings and top up the phone with $15, $30 or $50 in credit.
 You also get 90 days to use your phone credit, compared with other carriers that compel you to use your credit within one or two months.

 Internet access can be purchased in $9.90 blocks for 1GB, or you can pay 5c per megabyte.
 Although better value internet data plans are available from competitors, the pricing is in keeping with the clear and easy-to-understand costs involved with the Amaysim.